odea-project/qAlgorithms/report/report.md

 to calcDQS in the Functions region of qalgorithms_qbin.cpp.
 The DQS is scaled to the interval [0,1] to allow for weighing in later steps.
 The DQSB is the mean DQS of all bin members.
-(@gerrit: this should include the corresponding literature. // adressed)

 ### Module Requirements
-The module has few requirements, only depending on centroided data with values for mz, the scan number, and a measurement of each centroid's mass error.
+The module has few requirements, only depending on centroided data with values for mz, the scan number, and each centroid's mass error.
-While these measures are generated in the qCentroiding step if used as part of the qAlgorithms pipeline, the program also allows the user to specify a per-centroid error when reading in a .csv or assuming a static error of x ppm.
+While these values are processed from raw data in the qCentroiding step, if used as part of the qAlgorithms pipeline, the program also allows the user to specify a per-centroid error when reading in a .csv or assuming a static error of x ppm.